izivkov/universalapp/README.md

 ### Future Work

 This project only creates Android APK.
-We inviter people with iOS background to add support for iPhone.
+We invite developers with iOS background to add support for iPhone.
 Since this is a hybrid app, the changes should be minor.